-Lastly, we demonstrate that our memory management mechanism can effectively prevent LTMs from memory overflow.
-Furthermore, we study the performance of CloudTPS with different buffer sizes and data sizes.
-We carry out the evaluation in DAS-3 on top of HBase, which provides "Readyour-writes" consistency just like Bigtable.
-We configure the system such that before evicting a data item, LTMs obtain the data item from HBase and verify that the obtained value reflects the latest in-memory updates.
-Therefore, this performance evaluation represents the system implementation for the cloud data services supporting "Monotonic-reads" consistency level.
+Lastly, we demonstrate that our memory management mechanism can effectively prevent LTMs from memory overflow, and study the performance of CloudTPS with different buffer sizes and data sizes.
+We carry out the evaluation in DAS-3 on top of HBase, which provides "Read-your-writes" consistency.
+We configure the system such that, before evicting a data item, LTMs fetch the data item from HBase and verify that the obtained value reflects the latest in-memory updates.
+Therefore, this performance evaluation represents the system implementation for the cloud data services supporting "Monotonicreads" consistency level.